fullstack200/Tawakkal/README.md

 - **Business Process:** Outline how Tawakkal Ventures starts and completes projects, providing transparency to clients
 - **Services Offered:** Information on the types of real estate services provided by the business
 - **Contact Information:** Display contact details for customer inquiries
-- **Customer Inquiry Forms:** Allow customers to reach out with queries through contact forms
+- **Customer Inquiry Forms:** Allows customers to reach out with queries through contact forms

 ## Technologies Used
 - **Frontend:**